bobbl/play_with_tex/README.md

 file that describes the Pascal dialect that should be used.
 TeX-FPC provides these change files for FPC.

 However, TANGLE is written in WEB, so you need TANGLE to compile TANGLE.
-There are two solutions to this problem: either you use a compiled binary that is provided by nearly every TeX or Linux distribution, or you take `tangle.p` from TeX-FPC that can be compiled with FPC:
+Therefore, this repository not only contains the change file, but also the translated FPC source code of TANGLE that can be compiled with

     fpc tangle.p